sak3y/e-commerce/README.md

 # 🧁 Novelty Bakery Website

-A simple brochure-style website for a small London bakery, built to show off everyday bakes, share the story behind the shop, and make it easy for people to get in touch or visit.
-It focuses on clear content, friendly copy, and a clean responsive layout.
+A brochure-style website for a small London bakery, built to show off everyday bakes, share the story behind the shop, and make it easy for people to get in touch or visit.
+It'a goal is to convert interested prospect into customers as well as showcase products so that people can see what they have to offer and enable people to reach out.

 ---